 Rustic Design Tradition

 Major public buildings such as registration complexes, museums, administration buildings, etc. were purposefully designed to function both as landmarks and as a visual cornerstone for the architectural themes being developed within the respective parks.
 Between 1902 and 1930, a distinctive rustic architectural style emerged that was uniquely evocative of the natural environments within a national park.
-The Rustic Design tradition reached its zenith in Canada's National Parks during the Depression of the 1930's.
-Between 1922 and 1936 Federal architects applied English Arts and Craft stylistic elements (e.g., Tudor style) to scores of designs for both public and private buildings in the national parks.
-The use of local materials, whether as structural components or as decorative features were used to develop distinctive sub-themes within various parks.
-The use of logs and stone was typical at RMNP.
+The Rustic Design tradition reached its zenith in Canada's National Parks during the Depression of the 1930s.
+Between 1922 and 1936, Federal architects applied English Arts and Craft stylistic elements (e.g., Tudor style) to scores of designs for both public and private buildings in the national parks.
+The use of local materials, whether as structural components or as decorative features, were used to develop distinctive sub-themes within various parks.
+The use of logs and stones was typical at RMNP.
 The rustic design traditions is closely associated with Canada's national parks since the system was established at Banff in 1887.
 It remained as an important design policy for the next 50 years.

 East Gate Registration Complex

 This three-building complex consists of a portal-style entrance building and two nearby staff residences.
 The grouping well illustrated the rustic theme prescribed for Riding Mountain National Park during the Depression relief period.
 For entrance buildings in this park, staff architects devised a portal design which consisted of twin kiosks linked by an overhead bridgework.
-This design was used for facilities at all three road entry points to the Park, and was unique to Riding Mountain.
+This design was used for facilities at all three road entry points to the Park and was unique to Riding Mountain.
 The buildings were constructed in 1931 (south entrance), 1933 (east entrance) and 1936 (north entrance).
 The east gate is the only one that has survived.

 The Whirlpool Warden's Station is a simple structure built primarily of log.
 It is one of the three houses originally built for the Park.
 It is a rare example of a log residence designed to the guidelines adopted by the Architectural Division of the National Parks Branch.
 The house is positioned near the highway entry point and is highly visible to motorists, giving both a sense of authority and protection.

 The gatekeeper's residence was built in 1933-34.
 It is a similar structure to the warden's station.
-It was originally constructed as a summer residence, but was later modified to facilitate year round use.
+It was originally constructed as a summer residence but was later modified to facilitate year-round use.
 The building occupies a clearing in the forest in a prominent location along the entrance road.
 Together with the warden's station and the east gate entrance building, the gatekeeper's residence contributes to a unique historic setting.

 In November 1992, The Historic Sites and Monuments Board of Canada recommended that the East Gate Complex be designated as a site of national historic significance.
-In July 1995, the complex was officially established as a historic site, commemorating its historical and architectural significance as one of the most noteworthy expression of the rustic aesthetic in Canada's National Parks.
+In July 1995, the complex was officially established as a historic site, commemorating its historical and architectural significance as one of the most noteworthy expressions of the rustic aesthetic in Canada's National Parks.